Thyb0rg/Cosmos-Validators-League/README.md

 # The Cosmos Validators League.

-In the Cosmos and other PoW blockchains, validators play the critical role of signing transactions and securing the network.
+In Cosmos and other PoS blockchains, validators play the critical role of signing transactions and securing the network.
 However, a major issue all networks have to deal with is the concentration of economic and voting power.

 ## Voting power issue.